microsoft/ProjectOxford-ClientSDK/Vision/Windows/README.md

 The sample
 ==========

-This sample is a Windows console application to demonstrate the use of Project Oxford Vision API.
+This sample is a Windows WPF application to demonstrate the use of Microsoft Cognitive Services (formerly Project Oxford) Vision API.

 Build the sample
 ----------------